Sermons

 15 November 2020

 I sort of feel a bit sorry for the 3rd person in Jesus’ parable today.
 It seemed that his intentions were honourable.
-He thought he was doing the right thing.
-He thought the task that he was given was to protect his master’s possessions.
-So he protected it by hiding away from everyone else.
-Like… Read more
+He thought he was doing the right thing….
+Read more

 Year A – 23rd Sunday after Pentecost – A missed opportunity